Magkapatid, Dreamers in Tandem

 Magkapatid, Dreamers in Tandem (lit.
-'Siblings, Dreamers in Tandem') is an upcoming Philippine drama film directed by Jonathan S. Oraño from a screenplay by Lawrence Nicodemus.
+'Siblings, Dreamers in Tandem') is a Philippine drama film directed by Jonathan S. Oraño from a screenplay by Lawrence Nicodemus.
 It stars 2024 FAMAS Best Child Actress Elia Ilano, 2014 FAMAS Best Child Performer, Adrian Cabido, Marnie Lapus and Dennah Bautista.
-The film is the first full length movie of JPhlix Films.
+The film is the first full-length movie of JPhlix Films.

 Synopsis

 Christina, a bright girl with a physical disability, and her brother Christian, an athletic young man with intellectual challenges, share a dream of completing their education to build a better future.
 Along the way, they must overcome bullying, family struggles, and personal battles that threaten to hold them back.
 But together, they face every obstacle with determination, proving that courage and resilience can defy all odds.

 Premise

 Two siblings, one with physical disability, other one with intellectual challenges facing struggles and trials in school and in home while pursuing to attain good education.
 Along the struggles, they inspire others.